 The Centre for Human Rights, University of Pretoria is offering up to 15 fully-funded positions for African students.
-The studentships are available to study for the Master’s Degree (LLM/MPhil) in Sexual & Reproductive Rights in Africa.
+These are available to study for the Master’s Degree (LLM/MPhil) in Sexual & Reproductive Rights in Africa.

 User Review( votes)

-The LLM degree is open to individuals with a LLB degree or equivalent.
+- The LLM degree is open to individuals with an LLB degree or equivalent.

-The MPhil degree is open to non-lawyers with at least an honours degree in an academic discipline relevant to sexual and reproductive rights in Africa
+The MPhil degree is open to non-lawyers with at least an honors degree in an academic discipline relevant to sexual and reproductive rights in Africa

-OR any other qualification in an academic discipline relevant to sexual and reproductive rights in Africa that allows admission to a master’s programme at the institution where the undergraduate qualification was obtained.
-If that qualificatio has duration of less than 4 years, substantial proven practical or professional experience in sexual and reproductive rights in Africa, subject to the discretion of the Dean, is further required.
+OR any other qualification in an academic discipline relevant to sexual and reproductive rights in Africa that allows admission to a master’s program at the institution where the undergraduate qualification was obtained.
+If that qualification has a duration of fewer than 4 years, substantial proven practical or professional experience in sexual and reproductive rights in Africa, subject to the discretion of the Dean, is further required.